 - Government statements and press releases regarding COVID-19

 This new payment will be available to all employees and the self-employed who have lost employment due to a downturn in economic activity caused by the COVID-19 pandemic.
 The payment has a simple one–page application form and will be paid for a period of 6 weeks at a flat rate payment of €203 per week for jobseekers.
 It is designed to quickly deliver a social welfare payment to the unemployed and provide income security during this 6-week period.

 The Arts Council has announced that they will honour funding commitments made to those funded under Strategic Funding, Arts Centre Funding, Arts Grant Funding & Festival Investment Scheme Round 1.

-Resource websites with practical advice, contingency planning, etc for arts organisations and those working in the arts:
+Resource websites with practical advice for arts organisations and those working in the arts

 Artist Emergency Relief Fund: The Civic has established a fund to provide financial relief to Irish artists experiencing lost income related to COVID-19.
-Small grants of up to €500 will be paid rapidly on a first-come, first-served basis to affected artists and groups.
-Currently they are suspending applications until they distribute the funds raised to date and raise more funds to support artists and arts workers.
-As they raise more money, they will pay out grants in order of application receipt.
+Small grants of up to €500 will be paid rapidly on a first-come, first-served basis to affected artists and groups

-- The IWC has moved to deliver creative writing courses online and is offering professional writers online teaching opportunities.
+The IWC is exploring online teaching opportunities.
+We are promptly moving forward with our plans for online delivery and have decided that Zoom is the best platform for facilitating online courses at this time.
 Facilitators will need to download Zoom Pro, which involves a cost to the facilitator of €13.99 per month.
-The Irish Writers Centre will reimburse writers for this initial one month subscription.
+The Irish Writers Centre will reimburse you for this cost.